ksecurity45/ADCheatgen/README.md

-# osep-cheatgen
+# ADCheatgen

-This is a tool which i created for my OSEP exam.
+This is a tool which I created to generate most-used techniques and commands for Microsoft Windows and Active Directory (post-)exploitation.
 It contains all important commands to help durring the penetration testing of Active directory.

 ## Usage

 **To Clean**
 ```
-┌──(root💀kali)-[/mnt/hgfs/Shared_Folder/OSEP-CHEATGEN/kali-generator]
+┌──(root💀kali)-[/mnt/hgfs/Shared_Folder/ADCheatgen/kali-generator]
 └─# ./cheat_gen.sh clean
 ```

 **To Genearte**
 ```
-┌──(root💀kali)-[/mnt/hgfs/Shared_Folder/OSEP-CHEATGEN/kali-generator]
+┌──(root💀kali)-[/mnt/hgfs/Shared_Folder/ADCheatgen/kali-generator]
 └─# ./cheat_gen.sh > comamnds.txt
 ```